How to Buy a Diamond: The Only Guide You’ll Ever Need

 A diamond engagement ring

-diamond engagement ring is, without question, the most popular piece of diamond jewelry that will make the big question really pop.
+A diamond engagement ring is, without question, the most popular piece of diamond jewelry that will make the big question really pop.
 Whether you choose a classic round diamond, a cushion cut diamond, or any other kind of engagement ring style, the message couldn't be more clear.
 White gold, rose, or yellow gold engagement rings complement the stones perfectly, whether they are solitaire or not.
 At our jewelry store, you'll be able to find famous brand names such as Tiffany or John Hardy, whose design never fails to disappoint.

 Diamond earrings

 The round brilliant cut or the cushion cut diamond is perfect for stud earrings, as you can see in many of David Yurman’s designs.
 However, drop earrings or even statement chandelier earrings may look better with pear-shaped diamonds or a more narrow marquise cut diamond.
-If you’re in the Phoenix area, you'll definitely find a pair that will complement your style in our vast earring selection
+If you’re in the Phoenix area, you'll definitely find a pair that will complement your style in our vast earring selection.

 Diamond bracelets and necklaces